Kansattica/msync/MANUAL.md

     - If a post has an invalid `reply_to`, the remote server won't accept it.
 You can edit the queued version of the post in `msync_accounts/<username@instance.url>/queuedposts` and sync again.

 - If you see a post on your timeline and want to see the rest of the thread, you can queue up a request for context next time you sync.
 Use `msync queue context <id>` to have `msync` fetch all the posts before and after that one in the thread.
 Next time you `msync sync`, it'll fetch the post in question, as well as all the posts above and below it in the thread.
 This doesn't get everything- it won't fetch replies to other posts in the thread, for example- but it's useful for seeing what a reply is to or digging up the rest of a thread.
-Threads fetched like this are storied in  `msync_accounts/<username@instance.url>/threads` as `<status id>.list`, so they get picked up if you use a wildcard to open your timelines like this:
+Threads fetched like this are stored in `msync_accounts/<username@instance.url>/threads` as `<status id>.list`, so they get picked up if you use a wildcard to open your timelines like this:

 ```
 vim -p `msync location`/**/*.list